Thomas Robert Zinkula

-Thomas Robert Zinkula (born April 19, 1957) is an American prelate of the Roman Catholic Church in the United States.
-Zinkula was a priest in the Archdiocese of Dubuque in Iowa until he was named the ninth bishop of Davenport in Iowa in 2017.
+Thomas Robert Zinkula (born April 19, 1957) is an American Catholic prelate who has served as Archbishop of Dubuque since 2023.
+He previously served as Bishop of Davenport from 2017 to 2023.

 Biography

 Early life and education

-Thomas Zinkula was born on April 19, 1957, in Mount Vernon, Iowa to Robert and Mary (Volz) Zinkula.
+Thomas Zinkula was born on April 19, 1957, in Mount Vernon, Iowa, to Robert and Mary (Volz) Zinkula.
 He grew up on a farm with eight siblings.
 In 1975, Zinkula graduated as the valedictorian from Mount Vernon High School.
 He received a bachelor's degree in mathematics, economics and business from Cornell College in Mount Vernon.
-Zinkula was later inducted into the Athletic Hall of Fame at Cornell as a defensive lineman for football.
+Zinkula was inducted into the Athletic Hall of Fame at Cornell as a defensive lineman for the college football team.

 After college, Zinkula worked for one year as an actuary for Life Investors in Cedar Rapids, Iowa.
-Zinkula then entered the University of Iowa College of Law in Iowa City, Iowa, earning a Juris Doctor in 1983.
+He then entered the University of Iowa College of Law in Iowa City, Iowa, earning a Juris Doctor in 1983.
 He practiced law for three years with the Simmons, Perrine, Albright & Ellwood law firm in Cedar Rapids, Iowa.

 Zinkula studied for the priesthood at Theological College at the Catholic University of America in Washington, D.C., receiving a Master in Theology degree in 1990.
-He earned a Licentiate in Canon Law from Saint Paul University in 1998.
-Remarking on his decision to enter the priesthood, Zinkula stated:"For me, that was the path.
-It was important for me to find my way to the priesthood eventually.
-I would not have been ready to be a priest right out of college.
-I needed to grow and develop in different ways.
-I look back and see my life was preparing me to be a priest and the priesthood was preparing me to be a better bishop.
-All of those things helped me to serve the Church better."
+He earned a licentiate in canon law from Saint Paul University in 1998.

 Priesthood

 Zinkula was ordained a priest for the Archdiocese of Dubuque by Archbishop Daniel Kucera on May 26, 1990, at St. Raphael's Cathedral in Dubuque.

-He served as the assistant pastor of St. Columbkille's Parish in Dubuque from 1990 to 1993 and as the assistant pastor at St. Joseph the Worker Parish in Dubuque from 1993 to 1996.
+After his 1990 ordination, the archdiocese assigned Zinkula as the assistant pastor of St. Columbkille's Parish in Dubuque.
+He was transferred in 1993 to become assistant pastor at St. Joseph the Worker Parish in Dubuque.
+In 1996, he returned to Saint Paul University, where he earned a Licentiate of Canon Law in 1998.